JamesRiversTech/bash-rootkit/README.md

 ## 📖 Overview

-A fully self-contained userland rootkit written in pure Bash.
-No compiled code, no kernel exploits — everything runs in the shell itself.
+A fully self-contained userland rootkit written in pure Bash — no compiled code, no kernel exploits.
+Everything runs using tools already present on a stock Linux system: `bash`, `mount`, `openssl`.
+Pure living off the land.

 The project has three layers: